If you’ve suffered an injury that led to an amputation, the physical and mental effects can be huge.

 - Feeling suicidal

-It’s important to remember that whilst life may be very different after an amputation, amputees can live very full lives.
+It’s important to remember that whilst life may be very different after an amputation, you can still live a very full life.

 As a result of the sensitive nature of stumps after surgery, it’s possible for the skin to break and wounds to be left open.
-This can lead to infection, which can often lead to further surgical procedures in order to ensure it doesn’t spread.
+This can lead to infection, which can often lead to further surgical procedures to make sure the infection doesn’t spread.
 Report any potential infections to your doctor, as they can stop you using your prosthesis.

 People who have had an amputation are also at a higher risk of deep vein thrombosis (DVT).
 DVT is the development of a blood blot in a vein.
 It can cause pain and swelling and lead to further complications such as a pulmonary embolism.

-To treat DVT, the amputee will take anticoagulant medicines which reduce the body's ability to clot and stop any existing clots getting bigger.
+Anticoagulants are used to treat DVT – they will reduce the body's ability to clot and stop any existing clots getting bigger.